torqueforge/rentpath-2015-april/outline_day_1.md

   remaining method, rename it `amount`, then go about replacing `remaining` usage with `amount`.

-- Use amount capitalize for 'no more'
+- Use amount capitalize for 'no more'.

+- Continue to make the the first part of the strings the same using `amount` and `container` methods.

 **OFFICE HOURS*